King's Dutch Brigade: Background

-After the debacle of the Flanders Campaign of 1793–95 and the collapse of the Allied resistance against French revolutionary armies in early 1795, while the Batavian Republic overthrew the Dutch Republic and stadtholder William V fled to England, together with his family and his sons, the Hereditary Prince and Prince Frederick of Orange-Nassau, who had both commanded Dutch troops during the campaign, remnants of the States Army covered the retreat of the British and Hanoverian troops.
+After the end of the Flanders campaign of the War of the First Coalition in 1795 and the collapse of the Allied resistance against French forces in early 1795, while the Batavian Republic replaced the Dutch Republic and stadtholder William V, Prince of Orange fled to England, together with his family and his sons, William, Hereditary Prince and Prince Frederick of Orange-Nassau, who had both commanded Dutch troops during the campaign, remnants of the States Army covered the retreat of the British and Hanoverian troops.
 These Dutch troops afterwards crossed into neutral Prussian territory, where they were disbanded.
 Meanwhile, Prince Frederick travelled to Osnabrück, where he attempted to form a force for an invasion of the Batavian Republic from Prussian territory.

 Many former officers and other ranks from the States Army joined him there in the spring of 1795 (though 21 battalions of the former States army, out of 96, were reformed to the nucleus of the new Batavian army).
-A list of officers of the States Army, who went to Osnabrück, numbers 839 names (how many non-commissioned officers and other ranks were present is not known).
-However, the King of Prussia prohibited further recruitment in the summer of 1795 declaring that the Rassemblement was in contravention of the Convention of Basel, which had declared the neutralisation of North Germany.
-As a consequence, the infantry was posted to Hanover.
+839 States Army officers went to Osnabrück, though how many non-commissioned officers and other ranks went is unknown.
+However, Frederick William II of Prussia prohibited further recruitment in the summer of 1795 declaring that the Rassemblement was in contravention of the Convention of Basel, which had declared the neutralisation of North Germany.
+As a consequence, his troops went to Hanover.
 Many of the troops he had recruited went into British service at that time, as the British had been recruiting troops for service in the West Indies.
 The British offered half-pay to the former States Army officers who had assembled in Prussia after 12 January 1796.

-In 1798, a number of these Dutch émigrés were formed into the fifth battalion of the 60th (Royal Americans) Regiment of Foot (later King's Royal Rifle Corps) of the British Army.
+In 1798, Dutch émigrés were formed into the 5th battalion of the British Army's 60th (Royal Americans) Regiment of Foot.
 This was the signal for the formation of more "Dutch" units in preparation for the Anglo-Russian invasion of Holland, which took place in the late summer of 1799.
 The Prussian king looked the other way while recruitment was going on in his territories.
 The invasion was ultimately unsuccessful, but the British netted an appreciable number of Batavian deserters, mutineers, and prisoners of war, who were taken along to Great Britain, during the retreat of the Allied troops after the Convention of Alkmaar.
 At the same time, the troops that had been recruited for British account in Germany to be part of a new Dutch army, were transported also to Great Britain, such as W.P. d’Auzon de Boisminart.